Tpj-root/isro/Quiz_Assessment.md

 d.None of the given options

-c.
+Ans: c.
 Deciding how actions should be sequenced to achieve a goal

 Which of the following terms can be associated with Vyommitra a.It is a humanoid robot with two limbs